NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 harminv0:, 0.175247426698716, -5.20844416909221e-5, 1682.33949533974, 0.185515412838043, 0.127625313330642-0.13463932485617i, 7.35320734698267e-12
 ```

-which differs by about 0.000001 ($10^{-6}$) from the earlier estimate; the difference in $Q$ is, of course, larger because a small absolute error in $\omega$ gives a larger relative error in the small imaginary frequency.
+which differs by about $10^{-6}$ from the earlier estimate; the difference in $Q$ is, of course, larger because a small absolute error in $\omega$ gives a larger relative error in the small imaginary frequency.

 ### Exploiting Symmetry

-In this case, because we have a mirror symmetry plane (the $x$ axis) that preserves *both* the structure *and* the sources, we can *exploit this mirror symmetry to speed up the computation*.
+In this case, because we have a mirror symmetry plane (the $x$ axis) that preserves both the structure and the sources, we can exploit this mirror symmetry to speed up the computation.
 See also [Exploiting Symmetry](../Exploiting_Symmetry.md).
-In particular, everything about the script is the same except that we add a single line to the `run` specification:
+In particular, everything about the script is the same except that we specify an additional object for the `Simulation` class:

 ```py
 symmetries=[mp.Mirror(mp.Y)]
 ```

 This tells Meep to exploit a mirror-symmetry plane through the origin perpendicular to the $y$ direction.
-Meep does *not check* whether your system really has this symmetry &mdash; you should only specify symmetries that really preserve your structure and your sources.
+Meep does not check whether your system really has this symmetry &mdash; you should only specify symmetries that really preserve your structure and your sources.

 Everything else about your simulation is the same: you can still get the fields at any point, the output file still covers the whole ring, and the harminv outputs are exactly the same.
-Internally, however, Meep is only doing computations with half of the structure, and the simulation is around twice as fast ([YMMV](https://en.wikipedia.org/wiki/YMMV)).
+Internally, however, Meep is only doing computations with half of the structure, and the simulation is around twice as fast.

 In general, the symmetry of the sources may require some phase.
 For example, if our source was in the $y$ direction instead of the $z$ direction, then the source would be *odd* under mirror flips through the $x$ axis.
 We would specify this by `mp.Mirror(mp.Y, phase=-1)`.
-See the User Interface for more symmetry possibilities.
+See the [User Interface](../Python_User_Interface/#symmetry) for more symmetry possibilities.

 In this case, we actually have a lot more symmetry that we could potentially exploit, if we are willing to restrict the symmetry of our source/fields to a particular angular momentum (i.e. angular dependence $e^{im\phi}$).
 See also [Ring Resonator in Cylindrical Coordinates](Ring_Resonator_in_Cylindrical_Coordinates.md) for how to solve for modes of this cylindrical geometry much more efficiently.